906-226-9658 | 1-888-578-6489

 Organizational Structure

-The Lake Suprior Leadership Academy operates as an independent program within the Lake Superior Community Partnership.
+The Lake Superior Leadership Academy operates as an independent program within the Lake Superior Community Partnership.
 The organization has appointed a program director to oversee the day-to-day activities relating to the program.

 The Program Year

-The Academy consists of a weekend retreat in the Fall, eight topic-oriented seminars and a wrap-up graduation program in the Spring.
-The retreat sets the stage for the programs which will vary from the structured exercises to exploring dynamics of our society, an analysis of individual leadership and decision making styles and effective utilization of group process.
+The Academy consists of a retreat in September nine topic-oriented seminars and a wrap-up graduation program in the Spring.
+The retreat sets the stage for the programs which will vary from the structured exercises to exploring dynamics of our society, an analysis of individual leadership and decision-making styles and effective utilization of group process.
 The following sessions focus individually on a major area of community concern and explore the issue of leadership within the context of the day’s program.

 Selection